-The new licensing laws allowed cafés to serve a glass of wine, a coffee or a complete meal.
+The new licensing laws allowed cafés in Victoria to serve a glass of wine, a coffee or a complete meal.
 Caffè e Cucina, founded by Maurice Terzini with the intention of re-creating the cafés of “Milano, Bologna, Firenze & Roma” showed how it should be done.
-And the Italian speaking waiters were very, very cute.
+And the Italian-speaking waiters were very, very cute.

 The liquor licensing laws changed in 1987 in response to the Niewenhuysen report, making it much less expensive to obtain a liquor licence and removing the requirement for cafes and restaurants to serve food with alcohol.
 From 571 on-premises (restaurant) licences in Victoria in 1986 the numbers grew to 5,136 by 2004.
 The changes paved the way for a new generation of smart cafés in Melbourne.
 Caffè e Cucina was one of the first.
 It is still going strong (as of September 2018).